kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Learning notes:

-	*	The chemical compound could be coded either as (chemical P = :math:`-1`, chemical Q = :math:`+1`), or (chemical P = :math:`+1`, chemical Q= :math:`-1`).
+	*	The chemical compound could be coded either as (chemical P = :math:`-1`, chemical Q = :math:`+1`) or (chemical P = :math:`+1`, chemical Q = :math:`-1`).
 The interpretation of the :math:`x_C` coefficient is the same, regardless of the coding.

  	*	Just the tabulation of the raw data gives us some interpretation of the results.
 Why?
 Since the variables are manipulated independently, we can just look at the relationship of each factor to :math:`y`, without considering the others.
 It is expected that the chemical compound and speed have a strong effect on :math:`y`, but we can also see the **chemical** :math:`\times` **speed** interaction.
 You can see this last interpretation by writing out the full :math:`\mathbf{X}` design matrix and comparing the bold column, associated with the :math:`b_\text{CS}` term, with the :math:`y` column.

 .. sidebar:: A note about magnitude of effects

-	In these notes we quantify the effect as the change in response over *half the range* of the factor.
-For example, if the centerpoint is 400K, the lower level is 375K, and the upper level is 425K, then an effect of ``"-5"`` represents a reduction in :math:`y` of 5 units for every increase in 25K in :math:`x`.
+	In this text we quantify the effect as the change in response over *half the range* of the factor.
+For example, if the center point is 400 K, the lower level is 375 K and the upper level is 425 K, then an effect of ``"-5"`` represents a reduction in :math:`y` of 5 units for every increase of 25 K in :math:`x`.

 	We use this representation because it corresponds with the results calculated from least-squares software.
-Putting the matrix of :math:`-1` and :math:`+1` entries as :math:`\mathbf{X}` into the software, and the corresponding vector of responses, :math:`y`, will calculate these effects as :math:`\mathbf{b} = \left(\mathbf{X}^T\mathbf{X}\right)^{-1}\mathbf{X}\mathbf{y}`.
+Putting the matrix of :math:`-1` and :math:`+1` entries into the software as :math:`\mathbf{X}`, along with the corresponding vector of responses, :math:`y`, you can calculate these effects as :math:`\mathbf{b} = \left(\mathbf{X}^T\mathbf{X}\right)^{-1}\mathbf{X}\mathbf{y}`.

-	Other textbooks, specifically Box, Hunter and Hunter will report effects that are double ours.
+	Other textbooks, specifically Box, Hunter and Hunter, will report effects that are double ours.
 This is because they consider the effect to be the change from the lower level to the upper level (double the distance).
-The advantage of their representation is that binary factors (catalyst A or B; agitator on or off) can be readily interpreted.
-While in our notation, the effect is a little harder to describe (simply double it!).
+The advantage of their representation is that binary factors (catalyst A or B; agitator on or off) can be readily interpreted, whereas in our notation, the effect is a little harder to describe (simply double it!).

-	The advantage of our methodology though is that the results calculated by hand would be the same as that from any computer software with respect to the magnitude of the coefficients and the standard errors; particularly in the case of duplicate runs and experiments with center points.
+	The advantage of our methodology, though, is that the results calculated by hand would be the same as those from any computer software with respect to the magnitude of the coefficients and the standard errors, particularly in the case of duplicate runs and experiments with center points.

-	Remember: our effects are half those reported in Box, Hunter, and Hunter, and some other text books; our standard error would also be half of theirs.
+	Remember: our effects are half those reported in Box, Hunter and Hunter, and in some other textbooks; our standard error would also be half of theirs.
 The conclusions drawn will always be the same, as long as one is consistent.

 Assessing significance of main effects and interactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When there are no :index:`replicate points <pair: replicates; experiments>`, then the number of factors to estimate from a full factorial is :math:`2^k` from the :math:`2^k` observations.
-So there are no degrees of freedom left to calculate the standard error, nor to calculate the confidence intervals for the main effects and interaction terms.
+There are no degrees of freedom left to calculate the standard error or the confidence intervals for the main effects and interaction terms.

 The standard error can be estimated if complete replicates are available.
 However, a complete replicate is onerous, because a complete replicate implies the entire experiment is repeated: system setup, running the experiment and measuring the result.
-Taking two samples from one actual experiment and measuring :math:`y` twice is not a true replicate, that is only an estimate of the measurement error and analytical error.
+Taking two samples from one actual experiment and measuring :math:`y` twice is not a true replicate.
+That is only an estimate of the measurement error and analytical error.

-Furthermore, there are better ways to spend our experimental budget than running complete replicate experiments - see the section on :ref:`screening designs <DOE-saturated-screening-designs>` later on.
+Furthermore, there are better ways to spend our experimental budget than running complete replicate experiments -- see the section on :ref:`screening designs <DOE-saturated-screening-designs>` later on.
 Only later in the overall experimental procedure should we run replicate experiments as a verification step and to assess the statistical significance of effects.

+..
+AU: I inserted the two main ways.
+Please confirm.

-There are 2 main ways we can determine if a main effect or interaction is significant.
+There are two main ways we can determine if a main effect or interaction is significant: by using a Pareto plot or the standard error.

 .. _DOE-Pareto-plot:

 Pareto plot
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-Note:: This is a make-shift approach that is only applicable if all the factors are centered and scaled.
+Note:: This is a makeshift approach that is only applicable if all the factors are centered and scaled.

 A full factorial with :math:`2^k` experiments has :math:`2^k` parameters to estimate.
-Once these parameters have been calculated, for example, by using a :ref:`least squares model <DOE-analysis-by-least-squares>`, then plot the absolute value of the model coefficients in sorted order: from largest magnitude to smallest, ignoring the intercept term.
-Significant coefficients are established by visual judgement - establishing a visual cut-off by contrasting the small coefficients to the larger ones.
+Once these parameters have been calculated, for example, by using a :ref:`least squares model <DOE-analysis-by-least-squares>`, then plot the absolute value of the model coefficients in sorted order, from largest magnitude to smallest, ignoring the intercept term.
+Significant coefficients are established by visual judgement -- establishing a visual cutoff by contrasting the small coefficients to the larger ones.

 .. image:: ../figures/doe/pareto-plot-full-fraction.png
 	:align: left
 	:width: 800px
 	:scale: 50

-The above example was from a full factorial experiment where the results for :math:`y` in standard order were: :math:`y = \left[45,71,48,65,68,60,80,65,43,100,45,104,75,86,70,96 \right]`.
+The above example was from a full factorial experiment where the results for :math:`y` in standard order were :math:`y = \left[45,71,48,65,68,60,80,65,43,100,45,104,75,86,70,96 \right]`.

-In the above example we would interpret that factors **A**, **C** and **D**, as well as the interactions of **AC** and **AD** have a significant and causal effect on the response variable, :math:`y`.
-The main effect of **B** on the response :math:`y` is small - at least over the range that **B** was used in the experiment.
+We would interpret that factors **A**, **C** and **D**, as well as the interactions of **AC** and **AD**, have a significant and causal effect on the response variable, :math:`y`.
+The main effect of **B** on the response :math:`y` is small, at least over the range that **B** was used in the experiment.
 Factor **B** can be omitted from future experimentation in this region, though it might be necessary to include it again if the system is operated at a very different point.

-The reason why we can compare the coefficients this way, which is not normally the case with least squares models, is that we have both centered and scaled the factor-variables.
+The reason why we can compare the coefficients this way, which is not normally the case with least squares models, is that we have both centered and scaled the factor variables.
 If the centering is at typical baseline operation, and the range spanned by each factor is that expected over the typical operating range, then we can fairly compare each coefficient in the bar plot.
-Each bar represents the influence of that term on :math:`y` for a one-unit change in the factor, i.e. a change over half its operating range.
+Each bar represents the influence of that term on :math:`y` for a one-unit change in the factor, that is, a change over half its operating range.

-Obviously if the factors are not scaled appropriately, then this method will be error prone.
-However, the approximate guidance is accurate, especially when you do not have a computer, or if additional information required by the other methods (discussed below) is not available.
+Obviously, if the factors are not scaled appropriately, then this method will be error prone.
+However, the approximate guidance is accurate, especially when you do not have a computer or if additional information required by the other methods (discussed below) is not available.
 It is also the only way to estimate the effects for :ref:`highly fractionated and saturated designs <DOE-saturated-screening-designs>`.

-Standard error: from replicate runs, or from an external data set
+Standard error: from replicate runs or from an external dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: It is often better to spend your experimental budget screening for additional factors than for replicating experiments.
+.. note:: It is often better to spend your experimental budget screening for additional factors rather than replicating experiments.

 ..
 But, if a duplicate run exists at every combination of the factorial, then the standard error can be estimated as follows:
 ..